Advanced Learner loans

 If you are an employee, your repayments will be taken automatically from your salary with your tax.
 If you are self employed you will make repayments as part of your Self Assessment tax return.
 If your income drops below this amount your repayments will stop.

-Each month you will pay back 9% of any income over £21,000, repayment examples can be found below:
+Each month you will pay back 9% of any income over £25,000.
+An example of your monthly repayments would be:

 You can choose to pay some, or all, of your loan at any time without an extra charge.